quietui/quiet/docs/sponsor.md

 ---
-title: Available licenses
+title: Sponsor
-description: Open source and commercial licenses are available.
+description: Sponsor the project to get access to support and
 layout: page
 isWide: true
 section: license